 It has gotten to the point where I have simply forgotten how to take care of myself.
-Funny, because this blog is all about empowering people to take part in self-care and self-love, yet I can’t even do it myself.
+It’s funny, because this blog is all about empowering people to take part in self-care and self-love, yet I can’t even do it myself.

 I suppose I’m learning alongside you.